 Important information for schools reaccrediting PSQM awards achieved up to Round 14 (submission end of March 2018)

-From Round 15, beginning autumn 2017, three PSQM awards replaced the old bronze, silver and gold PSQMs.
-It is important to note that these are new awards and not just new names for the previous awards.
+From Round 15, beginning autumn 2017, three new Primary Science Quality Marks PSQM replaced the old bronze, silver and gold PSQMs.
+It is important to note that these are new awards and not just new names for the previous Primary Science Quality Marks.
 PSQM criteria were changed to meet the new descriptors.
 Download the new criteria here.

-This means that when a school from Round 1-14 reaccredits it will be with one of the new awards.
+This means that when a school from Round 1-14 reaccredits it will be with one of the new Primary Science Quality Marks.

 The changes made to the criteria and process in 2017 are minimal.
-Subject leaders receive specific guidance from your hub leader to ensure that reaccreditation is straightforward.
+Subject leaders receive specific guidance from their hub leader to ensure that reaccreditation is straightforward.